KevinGitSar/capstone-atlas-app/README.md

 # Atlas
-Atlas is a capstone project for educational purposes.
+Atlas is a content sharing web application as a capstone project for education purposes.

 # Install
 ### npm install packages